 Volunteers in Parks

 Volunteer Safety Handbook includes important information about safety, the safe use of tools and equipment, and injury reporting instructions.

 NPS Occupational Safety and Health Plan is a required document for all National Park sites.

 The 301A Volunteer Agreement Form is for use by Chapter Leaders to sign up individuals and groups as official NPS VIP's if they are not already listed on a group form with the Chapter.
-The 301B Volunteer Agreement Form should be used in conjunction with Form 301A when registering groups.
+The 301B Volunteer Group Roster should be used in conjunction with Form 301A when registering groups.